System validation layer

 Baseline Structure

-Without a clear starting point, results cannot be trusted.
+Without a defined baseline, results cannot be verified.
 Every system begins with a defined baseline to ensure real change—not assumptions—is measured.

 At intake, baseline structure is configured through controlled condition entry or variable risk scoring, establishing a measurable starting state for each pilot.